xdrip/xdrip_docs/docs/use/cloud.md

 <img src="../images/M-S-CU-TP.png" style="zoom:75%;" />

 If you have a [Tidepool](https://www.tidepool.org/) account, you can upload automatically your data and share with your endocrinologist.
+If xDrip+ can display basal information from an external status, it will also be uploaded to Tidepool.

 <img src="../images/M-S-CU-TPa.png" style="zoom:75%;" />